-Thanks for your interest in teacher education at Mansfield University.
-If you would like to receive printed information about the university or about our teacher education programs, please contact the university's Admission Office.
-You can visit the Admissions Web page, telephone them (1-800-577-6826), or email them (firstname.lastname@example.org).
-You can also contact either of our department secretary Jill Scott (email@example.com) , visit the Faculty page on this Web site, or contact our chairperson, Dr. Nanci Werner-Burke (firstname.lastname@example.org)
+Thank you for your interest in teacher education at Mansfield University.
+If you would like to receive printed information about the university or about our teacher education programs, please contact the university's Admissions Office.
+You can visit the Admissions Web page, or contact the Admissions Office by phone (1-800-577-6826) or email (email@example.com).
+You can also contact our department secretary, Beth McClure (firstname.lastname@example.org), visit the Faculty page on this Web site, or contact our department chairperson, Dr. Nanci Werner-Burke (email@example.com).

 What Can I Study?

-- Become part of Mansfield's rich tradition as the first state teacher's college in Pennsylvania.
+- Become part of Mansfield's rich tradition as one of the first state teachers colleges in Pennsylvania.

-- Enroll in early childhood elementary/special and secondary education programs that are organized around the theme, "Teacher as Reflective Decision-Maker."
+- Enroll in early childhood, secondary education, and special education programs that are organized around the theme, "Teacher as Reflective Decision-Maker."